gestylinaga/Notes/docs/atbswp6.md

 ## Numeric Values of Characters with the ord() and chr() Functions

 Computers store information as bytes (strings of binary numbers), which means we need to be able to convert text to numbers.
-Because of this, every text character has a corresponding numberic value called a **Unicode Code Point**.
+Because of this, every text character has a corresponding numeric value called a **Unicode Code Point**.

 The `ord()` function is used to get the code point of a one-character string, and the `chr()`